jmslasso/jmslasso/README.md

 <h1>About Me!</h1>

 <h2>Hello!
-I'm a Fullstack Developer</h2>
+I'm a Senior Fullstack Developer</h2>
 <h3>Background</h3>
 Born in Popayán, Colombia, and currently residing in Medellín, I am passionate about crafting seamless and user-friendly web applications using React.js.
-I always strive to follow best practices to ensure my apps are not only functional but also maintainable and scalable. 👋🧑‍💻
+I always strive to follow best practices to ensure my apps are not only functional but also maintainable and scalable.
+I have been working with Swedish companies delivering important projects for global clients, currently working as a Senior Engineer at Nielsen IQ. 👋🧑‍💻

 Currently Learning
 🌱 Expanding my skills in mobile app development and React plus Wordpress and Hubspot integrations